- Toggle Section About

 Center for Marriage and Relationships

 The Center for Marriage and Relationships (CMR) exists to build and sustain healthy relationships and marriages at Biola, in the church and broader culture.
 Our mission is to combine the timeless, cross-cultural wisdom of Scripture with scholarly research, insights, and tools.
 We provide a safe place for students, couples and families to share their stories and be heard.
 And we desire to restore and inspire a vision of marriage that reflects the Biblical model of Christ's redeeming love for the church.
-Visit cmr.biola.edu for information on events and resources.
+See the CMR website for additional information.

 At its essence digital learning is the design and delivery of an intentional learning experience for students who are not physically present with the instructor for the entirety of the course.
 The course may be delivered either entirely online; or as a hybrid or blended course, conducted both online and in a physical classroom.